 Gerald Murnane was born in Melbourne in 1939.
 He has been a primary teacher, an editor and a university lecturer.
-His debut novel, Tamarisk Row (1974), was followed by nine other works of fiction, including The Plains (now available as a Text Classic) and most recently A Million Windows.
+His debut novel, Tamarisk Row (1974), was followed by ten other works of fiction, including The Plains and most recently Border Districts.
 In 1999 Murnane won the Patrick White Award and in 2009 he won the Melbourne Prize for Literature.
-His memoir Something for the Pain won the 2016 Victorian Premier’s Award for non-fiction.
 He lives in western Victoria.

 ‘Reading Murnane, one cares less about what is happening in the story and more about what one is thinking about as one reads.
 The effect of his writing is to induce images in the reader’s own mind, and to hold the reader inside a world in which the reader is at every turn encouraged to turn his or her attention to those fast flocking images.’
 New York Times

 Paris Review attends the ‘Another World in this One’ Murnane symposium

 Sydney Review of Books: Gerald Murnane’s conference paper from the Murnane symposium

 New York Times: Is the Next Nobel Laureate in Literature Tending Bar in a Dusty Australian Town?

 New York Times: Two New Books From Australia, Unconstrained by Literary Convention

 Guardian: Gerald Murnane: one of Australia's greatest writers you may never have heard of.